-As a parent, you must ensure your child develops self-control as they are growing up.
+As a parent, you must ensure that your child develops and learns self-control as they are growing up.
 Children with limited self-control often find themselves in socially embarrassing situations, which further impact their self-esteem in the long run.
 Here are some ways you can help your child develop self-control.

 1. Alter their thinking

 A useful way to encourage your child to develop self-control is to change the way they think about a situation.
-Repeating instructions or giving them reminders before they face a difficult situation is a good way to prepare them for it mentally.
+Repeating instructions or giving them gentle and timely reminders before they face a difficult situation is a good way to prepare them for it mentally.